 The Julia Seasons of Contributions (JSoC) are the seasonal programs for funding and/or mentoring students and other developers to contribute to the open source ecosystem.
 Below are the current programs that the Julia Language is participating in.
-For any questions, please consult the program administrators at

 The Julia organization is a participant in Google Summer of Code.
 The Julia organization generally fields a large number of students (>20) mentored by open source developers and university professors at leading institutions from all around the world.
 Students who are accepted into this prestigious program are paid a summer stipend to contribute to the open source tooling around Julia and its package ecosystem.

 If this sounds like something you would be interested in, head over to the Projects page to see a list of all the available projects.

 Check out the application guidelines once you have a project in mind.

 See what our former students have to say!